saltyrtc/saltyrtc-meta/Task-WebRTC.md

 * Each data channel instance SHALL have its own cookie, overflow number and sequence number for incoming messages.
-* Source and destination addresses SHALL NOT processed or validated.
+* Source and destination addresses are not present in the wrapped data channel's nonce/header.
 * Overflow number and sequence number SHALL NOT be validated to ensure unordered and unreliable wrapped data channels can function properly.
 * A client MUST check that the data channel id field matches the data